77ethers/NTERMCP/FAQ.md

 ### How does it handle file editing and URL content?

-Claude Desktop Commander provides two main approaches to file editing and supports URL content:
+NTERMCP provides two main approaches to file editing and supports URL content:

 1. **Surgical text replacements (`edit_block`):**
    - Best for small changes (<20% of file size)